 The state of the general economy can help or hinder a business’ prospects and therefore has a direct impact on the value of a business.
-The economic recovery following the recession of 2007-2009 continues, but modestly.
-Following the December 17-18, 2013, meeting of the Federal Open Market Committee (the “Committee”) of the Federal Reserve, the Committee issued a statement that economic activity appears to moderate growth in the fourth quarter of 2013.
-The housing sector recovery has slowed in recent months despite the increase in household spending and business fixed investment.
-Labor market conditions have shown further improvement; the unemployment rate has declined but remains elevated.
-Fiscal policy continues to constrain economic growth, although its effects are expected to diminish.
+The economic recovery following the recession of 2007-2009 continues at a moderate pace.
+Following the December 16-17, 2014, meeting of the Federal Open Market Committee (the “Committee”) of the Federal Reserve, the Committee issued a statement that economic activity is expanding, with gains in employment, household spending, and business investment.
+The unemployment rate decreased from 5.7 percent in October to 5.6 percent in December and the labor participation rate and the employment-to-population ratio increased slightly during the fourth quarter.

 Gross Domestic Product

-The U.S. Bureau of Economic Analysis (BEA) estimates that real gross domestic product (GDP) –the output of goods and services produced by labor and property located in the United States — increased at an annual rate of 4.1 percent in the third quarter of 2013.
+The U.S. Bureau of Economic Analysis (BEA) estimates that real gross domestic product (GDP) — the output of goods and services produced by labor and property located in the United States — increased at an annual rate of 5.0 percent in the third quarter of 2014.
 Quarterly GDP data for the preceding ten years is shown in the following figure.

 Seasonally Adjusted Annualized Rates; Shaded Bar Indicates Recession

-The employment situation in the United States remains weak.
+The employment situation in the United States is improving.
 In the 25 consecutive months from February 2008 to February 2010, 8.7 million non-farm jobs (net) were lost.
-In the 46 consecutive months from March 2010 to December 2013, 7.6 million non-farm jobs (net) were created.1 The unemployment rate peaked at 10.0 percent in October 2009 and has abated somewhat to a still-elevated 6.7 percent as of December 2013.2 This statistic omits discouraged workers who have left the workforce and part-time workers who would prefer full-time work.
-A more expansive of labor underutilization was 13.1 percent as of December 2013.3 Such a high level of underemployment places severe strain on the economy as consumers are unable or hesitant to spend.
+In the 58 consecutive months from March 2010 to December 2014, 10.7 million non-farm jobs (net) were created.1 The unemployment rate peaked at 10.0 percent in October 2009 and has abated to 5.6 percent as of December 2014.2 This statistic, however, omits discouraged workers who have left the workforce and part-time workers who would prefer full-time work.
+A more expansive measure of labor underutilization was a still-elevated 11.2 percent as of December 2014.3 Underemployment tempers economic growth as consumers are unable or hesitant to spend.
 The past ten years of employment data are presented in the following figure.

 MEASURES OF STRESS IN THE LABOR MARKET